 Overcrowding, lack of privacy and poor hygiene have been just some of the reported issues in the previous years.
-These deficiencies were already highlighted in the 2017 report of the Council of Europe Special Representative of the Secretary General on migration and refugees who emphasized that standards of accommodation in both Asylum and Reception Centres could potentially raise issues under Article 3 ECHR.[1]
-However, and due to the shorter stay in Serbia which is, according to the CRM, around 12 days, the reception facilities in general were not overcrowded in 2023 and most of the reception facilities which have used tents decided to take them out of use.
-Thus, apart from the dilapidated and worn-out state of most of the facilities, the above-outlined issues have been compensated by the lower number of beneficiaries.
-On another note, same issues would arise if the number of people increases again.
+These deficiencies were already highlighted in the 2017 report of the Council of Europe Special Representative of the Secretary General on migration and refugees who emphasised that standards of accommodation in both Asylum and Reception Centres could potentially raise issues under Article 3 ECHR.[1]
+However, and due to the significant reduction in arrivals, the reception facilities which were operational in 2024 were not overcrowded.
+Still, the dilapidated and worn-out state of most of the facilities, accompanied with poor hygiene, remained a problem.[2]

 Conditions in asylum centres[3]